ka9q/ka9q-radio/FFTW3.md

 FFTW3 Tuning

-Because it uses fast convolution for frequency mixing and filtering, 'radio' makes very heavy use of MIT's FFTW3 (Fastest Fourier Transform in the West) library.
-By far the single most cpu-intensive operation in the entire package is the forward FFT in 'radio'.
+Because it uses fast convolution for frequency mixing and filtering, 'radiod' makes very heavy use of MIT's FFTW3 (Fastest Fourier Transform in the West) library.
+By far the single most cpu-intensive operation in the entire package is the forward FFT in 'radiod'.

 FFTW3 provides a 'wisdom' feature to find and remember the most efficient way to perform specific transform types and sizes.
-While 'radio' will probably run in real time without it on faster x86 systems it is especially recommended on the Raspberry Pi 4.
-This requires that you run FFTW3's 'fftwf-wisdom' utility with the actual transform sizes needed by the parameters you use with the 'radio' program.
+While 'radiod' will probably run in real time without it on faster x86 systems it is especially recommended on the Raspberry Pi 4.
+This requires that you run FFTW3's 'fftwf-wisdom' utility with the actual transform sizes needed by the parameters you use with the 'radiod' program.
 This can take hours but is worth the improvement in performance.